christophsax/seasonal/README.md

 ### Installation

-To install the latest development version with support for the **HTML version of X-13** and a new **Shiny-based graphical user interface** directly from Github, type to the R console:
+The latest version (0.70) with support for the HTML version of X-13 and a new Shiny-based graphical user interface is available from CRAN:

-    install.packages("devtools")
-    devtools::install_github('seasonal', 'christophsax')

-The stable version (0.6) is available from CRAN:

     install.packages("seasonal")